Alipsa/r2jdbc/README.md

 ```

 # Building
+R2JDBC is built using maven and Java 8.
+To create and install a local package
+simply run `mvn install`

 Note:
 This does not build properly on Windows for some reason (classes are does not end correctly with RData,
 this is probably a bug in the renjin-maven-plugin or the gcc bridge).
 Until this is resolved you need to build in Linux
 (though it probably works on other Unix like distributions as well)

 # Version history

+## Ver 10.1.0
+- Upgrade to Java 11

 ## Ver 10.0.25, Feb 04, 2022
 - Removed dependency on Joda Time